lanky/git_for_muggles/INSTALLING.md

     dnf install git

-or an equivalent for your distribution of choice.
+or an equivalent for your distribution of choice, if you have one, you probably already know how to do this.

 This should also work for the Windows Subsystem for Linux, if you've got your geek on.